railsuser2014/openobject-doc-book-en/source/features/services_mgt.rst

 Service management allows you to manage your company's projects and tasks without any limitations.
-It provides tools to manage multi-level sub-projects, control tasks from project chief, alert customers by e-mails for project support, schedule and prioritize tasks assigned,  etc.
+It provides tools to manage multi-level sub-projects, control tasks from project manager, alert customers by e-mail for project support, schedule and prioritize the tasks assigned,  etc.

 .. raw:: html